henkbirkholz/draft-birkholz-yang-comi-push/draft-birkholz-yang-comi-push.md

 CoAP Token:

-: A token used to match a CoAP response with a CoAP request.
+: A token used to match a CoAP response with a CoAP request {{-coap}}.
 It is intended for use as a client-local identifier to differentiate between concurrent requests (similar to a request ID).